 Bilingual Educators know and understand the complex and multifaceted correlations between languages, cultural practices, and learning.
-They comprehend the ways learning may be influenced by ideologies about and attitudes towards languages and cultural practices, and recognize the different factors that impact conditions of local and global migration and mobility and how these shape the learning process.
+They comprehend the ways learning may be influenced by ideologies about and attitudes towards languages and cultural practices, and ways in which their perceptions and expectations about students, their languages and culture, may influence learning.
+They recognize the different factors that impact conditions of local and global migration and mobility and how these shape the learning process.